frejanordsiek/hdf5storage/doc/source/storage_format.rst

 ``bool``

-Whether ``np.ndarray`` types (or things converted to them) should be written as structures/Groups if their dtype has fields.
+Whether ``np.ndarray`` types (or things converted to them) should be written as structures/Groups if their dtype has fields as long as none of the fields' dtypes are ``'object'`` in which case this option is treated as if it were ``True``.
 A dtype with fields looks like ``np.dtype([('a', np.uint16), ('b': np.float32)])``.
 If an array satisfies this criterion and the option is set, rather than writing the data as a single Dataset, it is written as a Group with the contents of the individual fields written as Datasets within it.
 This option is set to ``True`` implicitly by ``matlab_compatible``.

 make_at_least_2d
 ----------------